saif-gorges/GTA-Restaurant-Location-App/readme.md

   ![map](./Toronto-Analysis-Heroku/static/css/Images/map.gif)

   ### [2] <a name="interactive-map"></a>Toronto Neighbourhood Overview
   * A interactive scatter plot was created using the D3 techniques, It displays Average, Median Income and Average Crime Rate for all neighbourhoods in Toronto and corresponding number of restaurants.
+The data was pulled by using sqlalchemy and the d3.json function.
+Additional labels were added in the scatter plot and click events were given to them so that the users can decide which data to display.
+The transitions for the circles' locations as well as the range of the x axis was animated.
+Three labels for each axis were created.
+Tooltips were added to the circles and each tooltip with the data that the user has selected will be displayed.
  Furthermore, Selected neighbourhood information(Average/Median income, Crime rate) is displayed on Panel.

   ![panel](./Toronto-Analysis-Heroku/static/css/Images/panel.jpg) ![restaurant-gif](./Toronto-Analysis-Heroku/static/css/Images/restaurant-gif.gif)